logart-lab/logart/README.md

-# LogART: Learnable Logarithmic Adaptive Rounding Techniques for Post-Training Quantization
+# LOGART: PUSHING THE LIMIT OF EFFICIENT LOGARITHMIC POST-TRAINING QUANTIZATION

-This repository contains the official PyTorch implementation for the paper *"LogART: Learnable Logarithmic Adaptive Rounding Techniques for Post-Training Quantization"*.
+This repository contains the official PyTorch implementation for the paper *"LogART: Pushing The Limit Of Efficient Logarithmic Post-training Quantization"*.

 ## Get Started